alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 Let's go back to basics...

 The program [`reverseTextLines0.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines0.py)
-uses the common functions `input()` and `print()` for I/O:
+uses the well known functions `input()` and `print()` for I/O:

 * Read a line of text from the keyboard
 * Write a line of text back to the screen.

-If you have written a couple of simple Python programs you should have already seen these functions.

 In between the `input()` and `print()` a local function (called `revLine()`) reverses the word order in the line.

-If we run it we can type in a phrase and see some output:
+If we run the program then  we can type in a phrase and see some output:

 ```
 $ ./reverseTextLines0.py